Kasugano-Horou/Eroge-Helper/README.md

 one is full path of game, '/le' to use Locate Emulator

+Right click the project "ErogeHelper" and select "set as startup project".

-Then build and press F5
+Then Press F5

 ### Install